mendix/docs/content/en/docs/appstore/modules/openai/rag-example-implementation.md

 * For RAG, you need a storage space for high-dimensional embedding vectors outside of your normal Mendix app database.
 Typically, this is a remote vector database.
 In order to connect to it, the OpenAI showcase application uses the Mendix database connector.
 See [Vector Database Setup](/appstore/modules/openai/vector-database-setup/) for more details.

 * The OpenAI showcase application relies on a PostgreSQL solution with the pgvector extension included.
-Even if you choose to use a different vector database, the queries or statements you will have to do probably cover at least the following:
+Even if you choose to use a different vector database, the queries or statements, which you will have to do, should probably cover at least the following:
     * Include the vector extension if applicable.

     * Create tables to store the embeddings (create table).